 By contrast, when the news agenda is congested, the opportunity costs of covering a given story will increase.
-Eisensee and Strömberg demonstrate this effect in a study showing that external events frequently crowd out media coverage of foreign disasters.
-Political scandals, which generate relatively low levels of public interest compared with other types of news stories, are similarly vulnerable to news congestion.
+Eisensee and Strömberg demonstrate this effect in a study showing that external events frequently crowd out media coverage of foreign disasters.47 Political scandals, which actually generate relatively low levels of public interest,48 are similarly vulnerable to news congestion.
 Busy news periods will thus reduce the likelihood that mainstream news outlets will pursue scandal coverage or give it prominent placement.
-For example, the drumbeat of post-9/11 news helped to protect 'scandal-plagued' Army Secretary Thomas White for much of 2002.
-Similarly, the build-up to the Iraq War may have helped crowd out the 'potential scandal' of the Bush administration's ties to the corporate scandals of 2001-02.
+For example, the drumbeat of post-9/11 news helped to protect "scandal-plagued" Army Secretary Thomas White for much of 2002.49 Similarly, the buildup to the Iraq war may have helped crowd out the "potential scandal" of the Bush administration's ties to the corporate scandals of 2001-2002.50

 Congestion of the news agenda will also affect the behavior of the opposition party and the press.
 When another story is dominating the news, both groups will be less likely to promote allegations of wrongdoing for fear of being drowned out by other news stories, reducing the supply of potential scandal coverage.
-By contrast, opportunistic reporters and politicians are more likely to promote a possible scandal during a slow news period when there are few competing stories.
+By contrast, opportunistic reporters and politicians are more likely to promote a possible scandal during a slow news period when few competing stories exist.

 As such, I hypothesize that slow news periods can foment scandals, while high levels of news pressure can crowd out potential scandals:

-HYPOTHESIS 2: As the news agenda becomes more congested, the likelihood and intensity of scandal should decrease.
+H2: As the news agenda becomes more congested, the likelihood and intensity of scandal should decrease.
 Correspondingly, when fewer competing news stories are available, the likelihood and intensity of scandal should increase.